sicktronics/cs260/ArbitraryListAssignment4/README.md

 # Assignment 4: Arbitrary List

 ## Note:
 At the time of submission, I am having some issues with segmentation faults that I am actively trying to troubleshoot (occasionally pop up when peek() or remove() are called--I am not sure yet why this is the case but suspect I need to scrap the current design in favor of something simpler).
-However, I did manage to get several tests to work (see screenshots below).
+However, I did manage to get several tests to work (see screenshots below) and will try to update with a better implementation.

 ## Design Components
 - A doubly linked list class with